LEARNING OUTCOMES FOR FELLOWSHIP APPLICANTS

 - The opportunity to discuss their plan with an advisor who will guide critical reflection, goal-oriented activity and thoughtful program selection.

-- Support throughout the application process and during the experience.
+- Support throughout the application process.

 - One courtesy reminder to complete requirements.